Inverse Psoriasis

 Symptoms

-Inverse psoriasis is found in the armpits, groin (including the genitals), under the breasts, and in other skin folds on the body.
+Inverse psoriasis affects skin folds in the body, such as underarms, under breasts, in the genital area, the space between the buttocks, and under the buttocks.
 Rubbing and sweating can further irritate inverse psoriasis because of its location in skin folds and tender areas.
-It usually lacks the scale associated with plaque psoriasis due to the moist environment.
-Inverse psoriasis is more common in overweight people and those with deep skin folds.
+It can cause severe itching and pain.
+It usually does not have the scale that comes with plaque psoriasis because of the moist environment.
+[3] Sometimes, inverse psoriasis leads to fungal infections in certain areas.
+[4]

 Psoriasis on the skin folds is considered a high-impact site, which can have an increased negative impact on quality of life, regardless of the total area affected by psoriasis.